JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7981 days**.

-And here is a just a random fact -  **Estuarine crocodiles are the biggest of all 26 species of the crocodilian family**.
+And here is a just a random fact -  **In just the first 56 days of life, the larva of the polyphemus moth eats about 86,000 times its birthweight**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)